 Research has found that for every 100 people visiting a dealership’s website, an average of fewer than 2 potential buyers will contact the dealership.
-Dealers who have optimized their site for commercial buyers see an average of 4 potential buyers contacting them, meaning they have doubled their opportunities to sell a commercial vehicle compared to other dealerships.
+Dealers who have optimized their site for commercial buyers see an average of 4 or more potential buyers contacting them per 100 visitors, meaning they have doubled their opportunities to sell a commercial vehicle compared to other dealerships.

 This translates into a HUGE opportunity to grow your commercial business.

-Your dealership should update their commercial inventory page to make searching for the right vehicles easier, while giving your buyers more of the information they need to make a purchasing decision.
+Your dealership should update your commercial inventory page to make searching for the right vehicles easier, while giving your buyers more of the information they need to make a purchasing decision.

 To fully optimize your site, here are a few of the key changes you should make: